Understanding the Change Healthcare Breach and Its Impact on Security Compliance

 February 21, 2024

-Change Healthcare cyber attack is detected.
+Change Healthcare detects a cyber attack.
 The company makes an announcement, disconnects networks, and takes operations offline.

 February 22, 2024